Using Pre-Defined Queries (or 'corporate reports')

 - Ask the the listserv of the collection that you have access to.
 (You are automatically signed up when you get access to the data collection.)

-- Point your browser to InfoView login page (https://bobjprod.isc-seo.upenn.edu/InfoViewApp/logon.jsp).
+- Point your browser to the BI Launch Pad login page (https://bobiprod.isc-seo.upenn.edu/BOE/BI).

 - Enter your BusinessObjects User Name and Password.
 (You can make sure your Data Warehouse and BusinessObjects account passwords are synchronized by using the password change application).

-- Once you've successfully logged in to InfoView, navigate to the 'Document List'.
-You can choose to browse documents by viewing them by Folder or Category.
-The Folder view appears by default - all the shared documents are available under 'Public Folders'.
-Although you'll see all the categories available, you'll only see documents whose data you're authorized to refresh.
+- Once you've successfully logged in, navigate to the 'Documents' tab.
+Note the sliding panels on the left with headings for My Documents, Folders, Categories, and Search.
+You can choose to browse documents by viewing them by Folders or Categories.
+The Folders view appears by default - all the shared documents are available under 'Public Folders'.
+You'll only see documents whose data you're authorized to refresh.
 You can also use the search option to search for a report by name.

 - Simply double-clicking clicking the document name will open it.

-- Keep in mind that documents in the repository are saved without any data, so that you can click the Refresh Data link at the upper right corner of the screen to refresh the report according to your security and any parameters.
+- Keep in mind that documents in the repository are saved without any data, so that you can click the Refresh link to refresh the report according to your security and any parameters.

-- If the report includes prompts, you will be presented with a screen asking you to fill in those prompts, and then click the Run Query button to execute the report.
+- If the report includes prompts, you will be presented with a screen asking you to fill in those prompts, and then click the OK button to execute the report.

-- Search in the appropriate folder using the InfoView search feature highlighted below.
+- Search in the appropriate folder using either of the search features highlighted below.
+See also FAQ Searching for corporate ("canned") reports in the repository.

 - NOTE: Make sure that you scroll through the multiple pages of reports when necessary.
 You will have set up your preference for number of reports visible on a page when you set your initial Preferences.